silvesterkkk/qgis-server-install/README.md

-qgis-server-installation instruction (Based on Windows 7, August 2014)
+qgis-server-installation procedure (Based on Windows 7, August 2014)
 ===================

 This instruction is constructed from resources available on the web.